RateMyDIY/Docs/Feature-Set.md

 * Clicking card opens create/edit/view page for that project

 ### Feature Name: Create/Edit/View Project
-User Access: Everybody, but Non Logged In users have restrictions User Stories:
+* **User Access Statuses:** _Everybody, but Non Logged In users have restrictions_
+* **User Stories:**
-As a Logged In user, I want to be able to see all of my projects or projects in general; I want to be able to edit my projects; I want to be able to create projects; and I want to be able to see reviews of my own or other projects because I want to be able to access my content, find new content, fix any content I create, and look over other people’s opinions on my own and other’s content.
-These opinions let me know about the quality of projects.
+   * _As a Logged In user, I want to be able to see all of my projects or projects in general; I want to be able to edit my projects; I want to be able to create projects; and I want to be able to see reviews of my own or other projects because I want to be able to access my content, find new content, fix any content I create, and look over other people’s opinions on my own and other’s content.
+These opinions let me know about the quality of projects._

-As a Non Logged In user, I want to be able to see projects and have access to their reviews because this allows me to find quality projects.
+   * _As a Non Logged In user, I want to be able to see projects and have access to their reviews because this allows me to find quality projects._

-Click Reviews to go to search page w/ results for this specific project Click picture for dialogue to change it
+* Click Reviews to go to search page w/ results for this specific project
+* Click picture for dialogue to change it
-If it’s the current user’s project, they can edit and will have buttons at the bottom to add text and pictures Other users get button to leave review.
-If not logged in, button sends them to sign up.
+* If it’s the current user’s project, they can edit and will have buttons at the bottom to add text and pictures

-My Reviews/Review List (empty)
-My Reviews/Review List (not empty)
+### Feature Name: My Reviews/Review List
 User Access: Everybody, Non Logged In users have some restrictions User Stories:
 As a Logged In user, I want to see my reviews and other reviews; I want to be able to edit my reviews; I want to be able to create new reviews; and I want to be able to click a review and be taken to a page(modal) that can let me view or edit that review because I want to engage with the site, provide my opinions on projects, and see others’ opinions.